 In my hands all the rods have their own characteristics and they performed differently.
 Some are soft and allowing for slower graceful presentations, others stiff and fast.
 Good at punching into a headwind or getting a couple of more feet on a cast.
 I personally do not catch any more trout on a $800 rod compared with a $100 one.

 Some of my best fly-fishing memories were with a Daiwa fly rod I borrowed one trip.
 The softer action was perfect for the small stream I was fishing at the time.
 I did not even know Daiwa made fly-fishing equipment.

 In my club, there is one very experienced angler who fishes with entry to mid range price rods.
 He basically goes to the local fly fishing store, and asks to cast a selection of rods they have available.
 He then chooses the one which best matches his technique.
 It is never the flagship.

 A $950 Sage or Hardy is not going to make you a better fisherman.
 Years of practice and experience well.
 Now, the premier brands do have some value.
 Their warranty and support is normally excellent.
 I can still get sections on the Sage Launch I brought 15 years ago replaced for a small fee.
 Over years of fishing, these premier rods do start to pay for themselves.

 Should I buy an expensive fly reel?

 The primary purpose of a fly reel is to hold line and prevent it from sprawling everywhere.
 Unlike with spinning, you rarely depend on the drag to slow and fight fish.
 Trout simply do not pull enough line.

 Most of the line control is done with your hands, between gently palming the reel and stripping the line.
-The fly reel is more just a container, and all but the cheapest models perform satisfactory.
+The fly reel is more just a container, and all but the cheapest models perform satisfactorily.